MBM-nlp/github_classification_project/README.md

 ### **Project Goal**

+(placeholder) Why the metaverse?

 In this analysis we study "Metaverse" related text data and use natural language processing techniques to predict programmatic languages* of future GitHub Metaverse repositories.

-(placeholder) Why the metaverse?
+(placeholder) tldr: model results

-#### **Project Description**
+### **Project Description**

 This analysis uses README.md data found on GitHub repositories to understand the common text patterns in metaverse related topics and analysis.